taobataoma/meanTorrent/README.md

 18. Forum topics and replies can attach picture files and other type files, The picture file will be displayed automatically, Others file can only be downloaded.
 19. Forum replies support real edit, What you see is what you get ([bootstrap-markdown](http://www.codingdrama.com/bootstrap-markdown/)）), and drag & drop attach file upload.
 20. Complete thumbs-up system(thanks system), topic poster or torrent uploader will received score donate from clicker.
+21. IRC Announce support, when user upload new torrent file, and oper/admin reviewed it, then announce the torrent info to IRC channel.

 #### Chat room feature:
 1. Users name list